-You Might Want To Pick This Mattress If:
+You Might Want To Pick The Tempur-Cloud If:

 - You Sleep On Your Side Or Are A Combo Sleeper– This mattress is definitely soft enough to get good pressure relief for when you sleep on your side.
 It’s firmer than the Cloud Elite and Luxe, however, so it’s better suited for people sleeping in multiple positions throughout the night.